Who are we

 What personal data do we process?

-If you use your credit or debit card to donate to us or to purchase a membership, we will ensure that this is done securely and in accordance with the Payment Card Industry Data Security Standard.
-You can find our more information about PCI DSS here: https://www.pcisecuritystandards.org/security_standards/index.php
+If you use your credit or debit card to donate to us or to purchase a membership, item, or service, we will ensure that this is done securely and in accordance with the Payment Card Industry Data Security Standard.
+You can find our more information about PCI DSS here https://www.pcisecuritystandards.org/security_standards/index.php

 We do not store your credit or debit card details at all, following the completion of your transaction.
 All card details and validation codes are securely destroyed once the payment or donation has been processed.
 Only staff authorised and trained to process payments will be able to see your card details.

-When someone visits nationalchurchestrust.org or explorechurches.org we collect standard internet log information and details of visitor behaviour patterns in order to provide the best experience we can for users and keep the site up to date and relevant.
+When someone visits nationalchurchestrust.org, explorechurches.org or maintenancebooker.org.uk we collect standard internet log information and details of visitor behaviour patterns in order to provide the best experience we can for users and keep the sites up to date and relevant.
 We will not associate any data gathered from this site with any personal data from any source.

 We collect information from or about the computers, phones, or other devices where you access our websites.
 We may associate the information we collect from your different devices, which helps us provide a consistent user experience.

 We use necessary cookies to make our site work.
 We also use optional analytics cookies to help us make improvements to the website.
 Our media players and maps have their own cookies.
 The media will not work without cookies enabled.
 Accepting standard settings will turn Analytics cookies on.